 The key to mastering the journey is the client.
 Designing for the emerging future of next-generation professional services requires a new mindset and new management tools – and methods like design thinking to get us there.
 The proven and tested Solution Design Canvas, which marries the traditional capability-oriented thinking in many firms with strong client-centricity and digital business models, is, therefore, an increasingly important management and design tool on this journey towards next-generation professional services.

-Feel free to get in touch with us to receive some high-resolution versions, guidance, support, and practical advice regarding the application of the Solution Design Canvas in your firm, for your clients and solutions!
+Feel free to get in touch with me to receive some high-resolution versions, guidance, support, and practical advice regarding the application of the Solution Design Canvas in your firm, for your clients and solutions!